MarioGn1/Bookme.WebApp/README.md

  <h3>Upcoming Feutures</h3>

-  - Mail Confirmation when booking is done - both sides(client and business)
   - Client should be able to cancel booking
   - Business should have a better view for the upcoming booked hours (on weekly base)
   - Rating system for all businesses